Nazanin Zaghari-Ratcliffe 'on way home' to UK after 6 years' detention in Iran, British lawmaker says – KION546

 In April 2021 she was handed a second jail sentence and travel ban on charges of spreading propaganda against the regime, and lost an appeal on her case in October.

+Iran’s state-run Press TV said that Zaghari-Ratcliffe had been handed over to the UK government, without providing any further details.

-Iran’s semi-official Fars news agency said that Zaghari-Ratcliffe is being transferred to Tehran’s international airport, Imam Khomenei, with a British negotiating team.
+The country’s semi-official Fars news agency said that she was being transferred to Tehran’s international airport, Imam Khomenei, with a British negotiating team.

 On Wednesday, Hojjat Kermani, Zaghari-Ratcliffe’s lawyer, told CNN he does not want to comment on the latest developments for now.